 In simple words, a clone is an exact copy of an organism.
 The clone is genetically identical to its counterpart.

 In nature, asexual reproduction gives rise to clones.
-Bacteria undergo binary fission, a phenomenon in which a parent cell duplicates its genetic material and splits in two such that each daughter cell receives one copy.
-The daughter cells are identical to each other and the parent.
+For example, bacteria undergo binary fission, a phenomenon in which a parent cell duplicates its genetic material and splits in two such that each daughter cell receives one copy.
+As a result, the daughter cells are identical to each other and the parent.

 Cloned organisms don’t necessarily have to look identical.
 The first cloned cat, Cc, looked very different from her mother.
 Both Cc and the mother have the same genetic makeup, but the colour and pattern of cat coats are not due to only genetic factors.
 Every cell of a female cat has two X chromosomes.
 The pattern of inactivation of these choromosomes determines the appearance of the coat.
 There is no order in which the genes become inactive; it seemingly happens at random.
 This allows for the possibility of variation in coat.